Emma Watson: Recognition and accolades

 Throughout her career, Watson has received several awards and nominations, including a Young Artist Award for her portrayal of Hermione Granger in Harry Potter and the Philosopher's Stone (2001).
 Additionally, she received nominations for three Critics' Choice Movie Awards, four Empire Awards, 14 MTV Movie & TV Awards (winning three), six People's Choice Awards (winning two), 12 Teen Choice Awards (winning eight).

 Watson's efforts in activism and philanthropy, most notably her support of women's rights and her role in launching the UN Women campaign HeForShe, has received widespread media recognition and acclaim.
 Watson was listed among the 100 most influential people in the world by Time magazine in 2015.
-Her public image and style has also been the subject of widespread media attention and scrutiny, with many citing her as one of the most beautiful women in the entertainment industry.
 She has received several recognitions for her style, from the Teen Choice Awards and British Fashion Awards.